dementia reframed –

 Meg ‘s cartoons are copyright free except to profit making organisations and corporations.

 Mrs Glenis Rubin

 Lucie Downer (2019 to current)

-Research Assistant, Dementia Reframed.
-Currently completing a Bachelor of Science (Medical Science) with a major in Anthropology, University of Sydney.
+Operations Manager, Dementia Reframed.
+Currently completing a Master of Public Health, University of Sydney.

 Marguerite Kelly (2018-2019)